 The album was recorded during a set of sessions in late 1996 at Paisley Park Studios, Chanhassen, MN, USA, following the completion of Emancipation.
 The album was originally planned for release by EMI Records in 1997, following the release of Emancipation, but the release was canceled with the record label's demise.

 In May 1997, Love4oneanother.com announced that the album would receive an independent limited edition cassette release, but this release was canceled also.
 Following its release as part of the Crystal Ball package, Love4oneanother.com announced in 1998 that The Truth would be re-released as a widespread retail release in 2000.
-It is unclear if this was ever seriously pursued.
+Steve Parke was quoted remembering to have been working on the artwork for this seperate release but it was cancelled for unknown reasons.

 Although the album is billed as "acoustic", the album contains several electronic instruments, samples, distortions and sound effects.
 It does largely focus on an acoustic sound, however.